UnrealPownament/OpenBattery/README.md

 As previously mentioned, this repository will collect both practical, and didactical informations about the project.
 So anyone can participate in the forum.
 You can both share your doubts, your experimental results, or discuss about your ideas.

 ## ⚠️ Disclaimer ⚠️
 OpenBattery is an open source project; feel free to copy, edit, and sell any part of this project.
-By the way remember that none of the technology on here have been tested or certificated as user-safe by any mean.
+By the way remember that none of the technology on here have been tested or certified as user-safe by any mean.